wevisdemo/parliament-watch/README.md

 ### Components

 - Use [Carbon Components Svelte](https://carbon-components-svelte.onrender.com)
-- We have custom shared component available in [src/components/](src/components/) when needed.
-See all planned component in [Figma file.]()
+- We have custom shared component available in [src/components/](src/components/).
-- Avoid developing new component from scratch if not nessesary.
-(Please check from the above sources first)
+  - To see shared components' story, open Histoire in local with `yarn story:dev` or browse it in the [staging/stories](https://parliament-watch.pages.dev/stories)
+  - See all planned component in [Figma file.](https://www.figma.com/file/cdtZnPegHm5CGHWqIND5Im/Design_Phase01?node-id=40%3A67247)
+- If the component is not yet developed:
+  - If the component is used by only a specific route, create it in _src/components/route-name-and-sub-route-if-exist/_
+  - If the component is shared, create a folder _src/components/ComponentName/_ with following files:
+    - **ComponentName.svelte** for the component source code.
+    - **ComponentName.story.svelte** for the Histoire's story file.
+Follow [a guide on writing stories](https://histoire.dev/guide/svelte3/stories.html).

 ### Icons

 - Use [Carbon Icons Svelte](https://carbon-icons-svelte.onrender.com)
 - We have customed icon available in [src/components/icons](src/components/icons), using the same props as Carbon's icon.
+(Also avaiable in Histoire)
 - See [Figma file](<https://www.figma.com/file/TUob8dLak4FMugrqMQRm3R/Icons---IBM-Design-Language-(Community)>)

 ## 💾 Data Models